NVIDIA/NeMo-Skills/docs/releases/openmathinstruct2/training.md

 add `++checkpointing.checkpoint_must_save_by=00:03:20:00`

 If you want to follow up with evaluation, see [training docs](../../pipelines/training.md#chaining-pipelines-with-python) for an example of how to do it through a convenient Python API.

+⚠️ Note: In our original paper, we used checkpoint averaging, but this is not implemented in the current code, so the results may differ slightly.
+We plan to add support for checkpoint averaging soon.